JaxonDvl/lexa-office-assistant/server/jira/README.md

  ```
 3. Add public key to jira service and private key to the authorization service

 4. Open authentication link and obtain access_token and access_secret_token.
-This we will further use to perform secure requests using Voice Assistant Skill.
+Further we will these use to perform secure requests using Voice Assistant Skill.